 - Preheat oven to 160 degrees celcius.
 Using a food processor cream the butter and sugar until creamy.
 Add the cocoa and and mix well

 - Add the coconut and four .
 Mix together until a firm dough is formed, dough shouldn't be crumbly.

-- Roll out, about 3mm thickness, and cut into small circles, scrape the top with a fork.
+- Roll out, about 3mm thickness, scrape the top with a fork, a couple of times, cut into rounds.
 Place the biscuits on a cookie sheet lined with parchment paper and bake for about 20 minutes

 - Once biscuits are cool sandwich together with chocolate